 I consume a lot of content.
-I love reading.
-People often ask me what I read.
-So I decided to make a list of my information sources and share it.
-This list includes Internet feeds, podcasts, and books.
+People often ask me what I read and what podcasts I listen to.
+So here's that list.
+This list includes Internet feeds, podcasts, and books across a range of topics.
 I’ve categorized the content into a few buckets to make this easier to navigate.

-Managing all of the Internet feeds is challenging.
-I’m an avid RSS user.
-I use Reeder for Mac and iOS to manage my RSS feeds.
-Feedly is also a good free alternative to Reeder.
-I've also fallen in love with Medium to discover new content.
+I've fallen in love with Medium to discover new content.
 I've tried over a dozen "we'll figure out what you like to read and recommend articles to you" services, and I've found Medium to be the best.

 I use the Overcast app to listen to podcasts on iOS.

-I also discover a lot of great content through Twitter.
+I also discover a ton of great content through Twitter.
 See who I follow (organized by recency of follow).

 Mattermark — Mattermark is the single best resource for tech-startup information.
 Bar none.
 They read everything written by investors and operators everyday, curate it, organize it, and email it out daily.
 They also offer an RSS feed.
 Note: subscribing to Mattermark largely, though not completely, obviates the need to subscribe to most of the VCs below.